Extrosoph/Geological-Report-Similarity-Analysis/README.md

 ## WAMEX Web Scraping Script
-**Purpose:** Web_Scraping_Python.ipynb contains a script which is made to scrape Afile data from the WAMEX database. \n **Requirements:**
+**Purpose:** Web_Scraping_Python.ipynb contains a script which is made to scrape Afile data from the WAMEX database.

+**Requirements:**
 1. A list of A file Numbers of interest stored in an excel doc such as the example WAMEX Results.xlsx
 2. Python libraries [selenium, bs4, pandas, urllib, re, time, os]